 - Must have been owned by the taxpayer for at least two years prior to the 1031 Exchange;

 - Was rented for at least 14 days (at fair market value) in each of the two years immediately prior to the exchange; and

 Taxpayers and their advisors sought guidance from the IRS concerning how much personal use was permissible with regard to a vacation property which was owned for investment.
-After years of silence, the IRS has spoken and given us a huge gift which we can use to gain personal benefit from our investment properties.
+After years of silence, the IRS spoke and gave taxpayers a huge gift which can be used to gain personal benefit from investment properties.